Six Steps to a Dreamy Nutcracker with Kids (with Insider Tips!)

 And yet—and we’ve all been there—that dream of a memorable holiday outing can take a decidedly less magical turn when the children start wailing during the quietest moment of the Waltz of the Flowers.
 Never fear!
 A bit of advance planning (and our best insider tips) can help set the stage for a wonderful experience with kids at Nutcracker.

 When is a child old enough for Nutcracker?
 You know your kids best: Can they sit quietly through a two-hour show (with one intermission)?
 It’s a judgment call: we recommend that children be at least 5 years old, and require that everyone be at least 3 years old (and have their own ticket).
 If you’re unsure, we have questions to help you decide whether your child is ready for the ballet.
 When considering who to bring, keep in mind that while ballet is often thought of as an activity for young girls, there’s lots for boys to enjoy too, especially at Nutcracker.

 Matinee or Evening?

 Consider the kids’ daily routine.
-Matinees start at 2 pm and evening performances at 7 pm (except for Christmas Eve, when there are matinees at 11 am and 4 pm showtimes.
+Most Nutcracker performances start at 2 pm for matinees and evening performances at 7 pm.
+While Christmas eve and post-Christmas performances have 11 am and 4 pm showtimes.
 On December 14 and December 19, 2023, there are 11 am Performances for Young Audiences.
 Children who are sleepy before 9 pm would most likely be better at a matinee or attend an after-Christmas performance, while those who have a mid-afternoon lull might better appreciate an evening performance.